13917931-project-tasks/mnsec-docs/en/attacks.md

 #### --rand-source

-Is a Hydra attacks parameter which promotes the usage of diverse IP addresses to execute floods.
+Is a Hping3 attacks parameter which promotes the usage of diverse IP addresses to execute floods.
 In this sense, all ICMP, UDP and TCP flood attacks triggered ET DROP rules.
 These rules are based in the detection of activities related to IP addresses known by their relation with flood attakcs.

 #### Single IP attacks